Adhithya-Laxman/IDS-for-WiFi-/README.md

 # IDS-for-WiFi-
-An IDS Project for WiFi networks using federated learning
+An IDS Project for WiFi networks using federated learning and Deep Belief Network